 The Republic of South Sudan’s Peace Commission and the African Centre for the Constructive Resolution of Disputes (ACCORD) have signed a Memorandum of Understanding (MoU) for partnership in peace building in South Sudan.
 Peace Commission chairperson, Chuol Rambang and ACCORD chairperson Vasu Gounden, sign MoU in the presence of VP Riek Machar in Juba on 28 Nov.
 2012 (ST)

-The partnership will make the government's peace building institution and the international organization to work together in promoting peace and harmony between communities in the country's volatile areas.
-In the presence of the Vice-President Riek Machar on Wednesday, the chairperson of the Peace Commission, Chuol Rambang Luoth, signed on behalf of the government, and the Founder and Executive Director of ACCORD, Vasu Gounden, signed on behalf of his organization.
+The partnership will make the government’s peace building institution and the international organisation to work together in promoting peace and harmony between communities in the country’s volatile areas.
+In the presence of the Vice-President Riek Machar on Wednesday, the chairperson of the Peace Commission, Chuol Rambang Luoth, signed on behalf of the government, and the Founder and Executive Director of ACCORD, Vasu Gounden, signed on behalf of his organisation.

-In a statement after the signing ceremony, peace commission's chairperson Chuol Rambang said the agreement will provide support to the government in carrying out the peace initiatives in the volatile states.
-He said the organization will also train South Sudanese in peace building and sponsor inter-state conferences such as between Warrap, Unity and Lakes states, for instance.
+In a statement after the signing ceremony, peace commission’s chairperson Chuol Rambang said the agreement will provide support to the government in carrying out the peace initiatives in the volatile states.
+He said the organisation will also train South Sudanese in peace building and sponsor inter-state conferences such as between Warrap, Unity and Lakes states, for instance.